djeada/Vtk-Examples/notes/05_interactivity.md

-## Interactivity and User Interface in VTK
+## Interactivity and User Interface

 VTK comes equipped with a range of tools designed to help developers create interactive visualizations and user interfaces.
 Some of the popular techniques employed for this purpose include: